Southern Pacific, Promontory Branch

 Ken Harrison shares the following information from several different SP public timetables:

 In the January, 1908, issue, train 203 left Ogden daily except Sunday at 0820 and terminated at Kelton at 1240.
 Its counterpart, 204, left Kelton at 1315 and terminated Ogden 1825.
 There was no service west of Kelton.
 The heading for the timetable is "Ogden and Montello-via Old Line."
 As early as August, 1915, there was thrice-weekly service Ogden-Kelton and Tuesday only, returning Wednesday, Ogden-Montello.
-In neither event is the service refered to as "motor," which was a common means by which SP differentiated these movements.
+In neither event is the service referred to as "motor," which was a common means by which SP differentiated these movements.

 According to the September 17, 1904 timetable, service over the Lucin cutoff had not yet commenced.
 That is interesting, because a Company document I have states that the line was opened in April 1904.
 That is, however, a pencil correction of the typed date of January 1, 1905.
-This same docoment states that in April 1909, gasoline motor operation was commenced on the Sacramento-Fair Oaks and the Hazen-Fallon runs.
+This same document states that in April 1909, gasoline motor operation was commenced on the Sacramento-Fair Oaks and the Hazen-Fallon runs.
 There is no mention of the Promontory line.

 While the March 1911 schedule shows service over the cutoff, there is no mention of service on the original line, nor is there such in the January 1912 schedule, notwithstanding that it includes every other branch on the Overland route.
 In that last mentioned timetable, Corinne, Utah, appears as a listed station, but the page reference is 00.
 Naturally, there is no page 00.